-You know another thing that Christmas has monopolized?
+Do you know another thing that Christmas has monopolized?
 Charity!
 Which is fantastic, but why does it have to stop after December 25th?
 Why can’t we be charitable all year?
-Especially at Valentine’s Day.
+Especially on Valentine’s Day.
 The day of love.

 Yes, most people think of Romantic love, but it also applies to everyone else.
 For goodness sake, if elementary children hand out cards and candy to 25 fellow classmates, I think we as adults could find a few more people outside our romantic relationships to show some neighborly love.

 So here is a bit of a new concept: Let’s change the way we view Valentine’s Day.